-We’re an organization that leads groups of volunteers into the mountains of southeast Haiti to build simple, sustainable rainwater collection systems called Raincatchers.
+We’re an organization that leads groups of volunteers into the mountains of southeast Haiti to build simple, sustainable rainwater help with assignments collection systems called Raincatchers.

 A Raincatcher is a gutter made from plastic pipe, some tin to divert the water, and a sediment filter.
 It will catch about a liter of water a minute.
 The concept is used all over the world, notably in similar environments where wells are not an option.
 Collecting it off their own roofs can produce more than enough water for families to drink, cook, bathe, and share.